Random thoughts on blogging

 Sheriff Rahr to hold town hall meeting Wednesday at 7 p.m.

-October 28th, 2008 Ricardo Posted in Crime, Government, King County, Steve Cox Memorial Park, safety, white center, white center community safety coalition 1 Comment »
+October 28th, 2008 Ricardo Posted in Crime, Government, King County, Safety, Steve Cox Memorial Park, White Center, white center community safety coalition 1 Comment »

 The third in a series of four town hall meetings held by King County Sheriff She Rahr and Prosecutor Dan Satterberg is Wednesday in White Center.